lgervasoni/urbansprawl/README.md

 **Sprawling indices:**

-- Land use mix indices:
+- Land use mix indices: Degree of co-occurence of differing land usages within 'walkable' distances.

 <img src="examples/images/Lyon_Landusemix.png" width="550" height="500">

-- Accessibility indices:
+- Accessibility indices: Denotes the degree of accessibility to differing land uses (from residential to activity uses).

+	* Fixed activities: Represents the distance needed to travel in order to reach a certain number of activity land uses

+	* Fixed distance: Denotes the cumulative number of activity opportunities found within a certain travel distance

 <img src="examples/images/Lyon_Accessibility.png" width="550" height="500">

-- Dispersion indices:
+- Dispersion indices: Denotes the degree of scatteredness of the built-up area.

+* "A landscape suffers from urban sprawl if it is permeated by urban development or solitary buildings [...].
+The more area built over and the more dispersed the built-up area, [...] the higher the degree of urban sprawl" [(Jaeger and Schwick 2014)](http://www.sciencedirect.com/science/article/pii/S1470160X13004858)

 <img src="examples/images/Lyon_Dispersion.png" width="550" height="500">